 - a.
 Project shall provide Stormwater Control Plan Checklist and applicable calculations per the Stormwater Management Guidance Manual for Low Impact Development and Post-Construction Requirements. - b.
-Project shall meet the applicable requirements of the Stormwater Management Guidance Manual for Low Impact Development and Post-Construction Requirements:

-i.Performance Requirement 1: Site Design and Runoff Reduction ii.Performance Requirement 2: Water Quality Treatment iii.Performance Requirement 3: Runoff Retention iv.Performance Requirement 4: Peak Management
+Project shall meet the applicable requirements of the Stormwater Management Guidance Manual for Low Impact Development and Post-Construction Requirements: - 1.
+Performance Requirement 1: Site Design and Runoff Reduction - 2.
+Performance Requirement 2: Water Quality Treatment - 3.
+Performance Requirement 3: Runoff Retention - 4.
+Performance Requirement 4: Peak Management - 30.
+Design Standards Applicable to All Categories

-- 33. Design Standards Applicable to All Categories - a.
+- a.
 Peak Storm Water Runoff Discharge Rates Post-development peak storm water runoff discharge rates shall not exceed the estimated pre development rate for developments where the increased peak storm water discharge rate will result in increased potential for downstream erosion.
 Note: the project may be required to retain stormwater runoff as part of resolution R3-2013-0032 prior to releasing discharge rates at pre development flows. - b.
-Conserve Natural Areas If applicable, the following items are required and must be implemented in the site layout during the subdivision design and approval process, consistent with applicable General Plan and Local Area Plan policies: - i.
-Concentrate or cluster Development on portions of a site while leaving the remaining land in a natural undisturbed condition. - ii.
-Limit clearing and grading of native vegetation at a site to the minimum amount needed to build lots, allow access, and provide fire protection. - iii.
-Maximize trees and other vegetation at each site by planting additional vegetation, clustering tree areas, and promoting the use of native and/or drought tolerant plants. - iv.
-Promote natural vegetation by using parking lot islands and other landscaped - v.
+Conserve Natural Areas If applicable, the following items are required and must be implemented in the site layout during the subdivision design and approval process, consistent with applicable General Plan and Local Area Plan policies: - 1.
+Concentrate or cluster Development on portions of a site while leaving the remaining land in a natural undisturbed condition. - 2.
+Limit clearing and grading of native vegetation at a site to the minimum amount needed to build lots, allow access, and provide fire protection. - 3.
+Maximize trees and other vegetation at each site by planting additional vegetation, clustering tree areas, and promoting the use of native and/or drought tolerant plants. - 4.
+Promote natural vegetation by using parking lot islands and other landscaped areas. - 5.
 Preserve riparian areas and wetlands. - c.
 Minimize Storm Water Pollutants of Concern Storm water runoff from a site has the potential to contribute oil and grease, suspended solids, metals, gasoline, pesticides, and pathogens to the storm water conveyance system.
 The development must be designed so as to minimize, to the maximum extent practicable, the introduction of pollutants of concern that may result in significant impacts, generated from site runoff of directly connected impervious areas (DCIA), to the storm water conveyance system as approved by the building official.
-Pollutants of concern consist of any pollutants that exhibit one or more of the following characteristics: current loadings or historic deposits of the pollutant are impacting the beneficial uses of a receiving water, elevated levels of the pollutant are found in sediments of a receiving
+Pollutants of concern consist of any pollutants that exhibit one or more of the following characteristics: current loadings or historic deposits of the pollutant are impacting the beneficial uses of a receiving water, elevated levels of the pollutant are found in sediments of a receiving water and/or have the potential to bio-accumulate in organisms therein, or the detectable inputs of the pollutant are at concentrations or loads considered potentially toxic to humans and/or flora and fauna.